 A whole food multivitamin contains a blend of fruits & vegetables along with vitamins and minerals.
 This type of vitamin adds nutrient diversity to your diet.
 It also helps the body better absorb the multivitamin by mimicking absorption as if eating whole foods.

-4. Vitamin D
+2. Vitamin D for Runners

-5. Vitamin B12 – Special consideration for plant-based runners
+5. Vitamin B12 – Special consideration for Plant-Based Runners

 Vitamin B12 is needed to produce red blood cells, which carry oxygen throughout the body.
 This benefit is obviously of use to runners.

 Vitamin B12 is obtained from red meat, fish, and eggs, to name a few foods.
-Unfortunately, there are not many vegan-compliant foods containing biologically active and sufficient quantites of Vitamin B12.
+Unfortunately, there are not many vegan-compliant foods containing biologically active and sufficient quantities of Vitamin B12.
 The best sources are fortified cereals, plant milk, and nutritional yeast.

 Supplementation with Vitamin B12 can help balance out any potential deficiencies.